-For private dining, the Shanghai Boardroom seats 32 guests with a farm-style table for a plated meal dinner.
-Along with the space, there is a pre-function area perfect as a welcoming section or gift room.
-Other great features of the Red Owl Tavern include its vast selection of brown spirits, custom-designed furniture and LIFE Magazine archived photographs found throughout the restaurant.
+The Shanghai Boardroom seats 32 guests with a farm-style table for a plated meal dinner for private dining.
+Along with space, there is a pre-function area perfect as a welcoming section or gift room.
+Other great features of the Red Owl Tavern include its vast selection of brown spirits, custom-designed furniture, and LIFE Magazine archived photographs found throughout the restaurant.

-Additional Red Owl Tavern highlights include a new seasonal cocktail menu, crafted by Kyle Darrow, Lead Bartender and recent winner of the Visit Philly With Love competition, celebrates the art culture and history of Philadelphia.
-Some standouts include The Key and The Kite - concocted with Rhubarb Infused Fords Gin, Lemon, Cardamon Bitters and Ginger beer; and the Penn’s Treaty - mixed with Bourbon, Black Pepper Tincture, Lemon, Strawberry Bell Pepper and White Balsamic Shrub.
-Guests can also find his winning cocktail; Art of the City featuring Black lime infused Bluebird Gin, Lime, Pastis, Orgeat Syrup and egg white, at participating hotel bars across Philadelphia.
+Additional Red Owl Tavern highlights include a new seasonal cocktail menu, crafted by Kyle Darrow, Lead Bartender and recent winner of the Visit Philly With Love competition, which celebrates Philadelphia's art culture and history.
+Some standouts include The Key and The Kite - concocted with Rhubarb Infused Fords Gin, Lemon, Cardamon Bitters, and Ginger beer; and the Penn’s Treaty - mixed with Bourbon, Black Pepper Tincture, Lemon, Strawberry Bell Pepper, and White Balsamic Shrub.
+Guests can also find his winning cocktail, Art of the City featuring Black lime-infused Bluebird Gin, Lime, Pastis, Orgeat Syrup, and egg white, at participating hotel bars across Philadelphia.

 Philadelphia Wheelchair Friendly Restaurants - Neighborly meets sophisticated at Red Owl Tavern, the only full-service restaurant on Independence Mall.
-Among soaring windows and cozy tables, Executive Chef Caitlin Mateo serves up modern American staples, while Lead Bartender, Kyle Darrow serves craft beers and classic cocktails with a twist.
+Executive Chef Caitlin Mateo serves up modern American staples among soaring windows and cozy tables, while Lead Bartender Kyle Darrow serves craft beers and classic cocktails with a twist.
 The front door is not wheelchair-accessible; however, the Hotel Monaco entrance is.
 422 Chestnut Street Street

-Top 10 Best Burgers in Philadelphia - Philly has been touted as something of a burger-town of lately.
-Everywhere you look nowadays from taverns, tap rooms and bars has their own special Burger.
+Top 10 Best Burgers in Philadelphia - Philly has been touted as something of a burger-town lately.
+Everywhere you look nowadays from taverns, taprooms and bars have their own special Burger.
 The Burger has even made it onto the menu of most of the city's high-end steakhouses.
-So we've decided to make a list because a good burger is an amazing thing and a bad Burger is equally sad, here's a list of our favorites throughout the city.
+So we've decided to make a list because a good burger is an amazing thing and a bad Burger is equally sad; here's a list of our favorites throughout the city.